radon-provenance/radon-provenance.github.io/architecture.md

 ### Graph

-Radon is configured to enable the graph store of the Cassandra database we are using (DataStax Enterprise).
-This can be used to create alternate views on the metadata.
+Radon can be configured to enable the graph store of the Cassandra database we are using (DataStax Enterprise).
+This can be used to create alternate views on the data or the metadata.

 ### Metadata Catalog